Almondsbury services was not a serious proposal which was never likely to see the light of day, but it was still interesting for a number of reasons.

 - All motorway services which had been built so far served one half of the motorway, and had proven to be far too small.
 By building one service area that served four different carriageways, Fortes would have almost certainly encountered the same problem, but four times as worse.

 - Services were often the last aspect of motorway planning to be considered, as they had to fit around what was already there.
-Fortes were offering to help the Ministry long before they had even considered what facilities they needed.
+Fortes were offering to help the Ministry long before the Ministry had even considered what facilities they needed.

-- Just to stress the point, had the junction been built as Fortes seemed to hope it would be, in engineering terms it would have probably been the most complicated section of motorway in British history - all so they could get some business.
+- To stress the point, had the junction been built as Fortes seemed to hope it would be, in engineering terms it would have probably been the most complicated section of motorway in British history - all so they could get some business.

 All of those points aside, the idea was only ridiculous because it was so different to what was happening at the time.